-The Low Incomes Tax Reform Group produce factsheets about taking on a PA at http://disabilitytaxguide.org.uk/about/resources
+The Low Incomes Tax Reform Group produce information about taking on a PA at www.litrg.org.uk/employers/independent-living-paying-care

 8.9 Support and help to manage direct payments

 You may like the flexibility direct payments bring, but feel you need help with managing a direct payment.
 The local authority should have a system to provide advice and information to help you with this.
 Sometimes, this is done through local authority staff employed as a direct payments team.
 Sometimes they commission another specialist organisation to provide this support service.